printdotio/printio-ios-sdk/build_checklist.md

 # Required Steps

+Each of these steps are required in order to create an applicaton using the Print.IO SDK.

 - Change Logo on payment page and order completion page
     - If no logo desired, would you prefer to hide it?
 - Change payment name on Paypal screen